Tankari- An Offshoot of Sharda Script

 Such literature and records can be found in the remote villages of Himachal Pradesh in Chamba, Kangra, Kullu, Mandi, Hamirpur, Una, Bilaspur etc. But tragically no Tankari expert is available in these villages.

 The land grants and property deeds made by erstwhile rulers were also recorded on copper plates in Tankari script.
-These plates throw sufficient light on history, culture and socio- economic conditions of hill states.
+These plates throw sufficient light on history, culture, and socio- economic conditions of hill states.

 7. The Tankari Script

 This script was used in day to day work for maintaining records, memoirs, accounts etc. It was an official language in the courts of hill states along with Hindi and Urdu.
-All the state orders, notices, treaties, grants, sanads or proofs of decree were issued in this script.
+All the state orders, notices, treaties, grants, sanads or proofs of the decree were issued in this script.

 Since Tankari was the script of scholars and other learned persons, a large number of records covering the fields like religion, history, Ayurveda, astrology, epics, horoscopes, pedigrees, genealogical records of various chieftains of hill states of Himachal Pradesh etc. were written in Tankari script on Betula Utilis or Himalayan birch or Bhoj Patra and handmade paper.